Melania Trump Sounds-Off On Immigration Practice: ‘Hates To See Children Separated From Their Families’

-A new immigration policy enacted by the Trump administration has resulted in children being ripped from their parents’ arms at the United States – Mexican border in alarming numbers.
+A new immigration policy enacted by the Trump administration has resulted in children being ripped from their parents’ arms at the U.S.-Mexican border in alarming numbers.
 Department of Homeland Security (DHS) spokesman Jonathan Hoffman announced on Friday that from April 19 through May 31, almost 2,000 children had been placed in a detention center.
-Through her spokeswoman, First Lady Melania Trump has condemned the practice.
+Through her spokeswoman, first lady Melania Trump has condemned the practice.

 Communications Director Stephanie Grisham told CNN on Sunday that Mrs. Trump “hates ” to see the children being separated from their parents and hopes that all parties involved can come together for successful immigration reform.
 In her statement, Mrs. Trump said that U.S. immigration policy must be tempered with compassion.

-“She believes we need to be a country that follows all laws, but also a country that governs with heart,” Grisham told the news outlet on the First Lady’s behalf.
+“She believes we need to be a country that follows all laws, but also a country that governs with heart,” Grisham told the news outlet on the first lady’s behalf.

 Appearing to share his wife’s position, Donald J. Trump has repeatedly blamed Democrats for problems with immigration reform.
 However, the decision to charge all adults who cross the border illegally with federal crimes, as well as the mandate that their children be detained, was born out of the Trump regime.
 Trump even tweeted on Saturday that Democrats are really only successful at three things: “high taxes, high crime, and obstruction.”